-The Norfolk Attendance Strategy - Attendance is Everyone's Business
+Norfolk Children's Services Attendance Strategy - Attendance is Everyone's Business

 Norfolk Children's Services Attendance Strategy: Attendance is Everyone's Business

 In line with the expectations of Working Together to Improve School Attendance, Norfolk Children's Services Department has consulted with schools and a range of local partners to devise a strategic approach to improving school attendance in Norfolk.
-This Strategy has been developed to help the Local Authority, schools, settings and other services understand what we need to do to work in a more coherent way, making the best use of resources available, in order to ensure that:
+This Strategy was developed in 2022 to help the Local Authority, schools, settings and other services understand what we need to do to work in a more coherent way, making the best use of resources available, in order to ensure that:

-You can read the Strategy and think about what is means for you, your school or the team you work in by following this link (PDF) [1MB].
+You can read the Attendance Strategy (PDF, 1 MB) and think about what is means for you, your school or the team you work in.
 The Attendance Team has also created a briefing about the Strategy and a discussion exercise for teams to undertake on YouTube.
 This activity will help all teams consider the impact that school attendance has on their work and how the Strategy could positively impact the young people they work with.

 Our strategic approach is divided into 4 main priorities.
 Please click on the links to expand the section for further information about these areas of work and key achievements.